|Aktivitets nivå :||Flere aktiviteter - Fotturer - Kultur & Tema reiser (standard) - Villmarks opplevelser|

-The day is spent in the 'Pink City' of Marrakech where we can soak up the atmosphere of the towns maze of bustling bazaars, palaces and mosques.
+The day is spent in the 'Red City' of Marrakech where we can soak up the atmosphere of the towns maze of bustling bazaars, palaces and mosques.
 In the morning we have a guided tour to orientate ourselves and the afternoon is free for individual sightseeing.
 You can choose whether to brave the haggling of the souks, visit the more peaceful Jardin Majorelle or relax in one of the hammam steam baths.
-In the evening we visit the Djemma el Fna, the open-air central square around which Marrakech revolves.
+In the evening we visit the Djemma el-Fna, the open-air central square around which Marrakech revolves.
 The name literally means 'place of death' as it was the place where the Sultans used to display the heads of their enemies.
-Now, with the snake charmers, juice-sellers, travelling musicians, acrobats and food stalls it is a place of entertainment for both locals and visitors. *Comfortable Hotel*
+Now, with the snake charmers, juice-sellers, travelling musicians, acrobats and food stalls it is a place of entertainment for both locals and visitors. *Hotel Gomassine or similar*

 Today we drive into the High Atlas Mountains.
 The road up to the mountains is a real switchback but very scenic.
 Eventually we cross the Tizi'n'Tichka which, at 2260m, is the highest road pass in Morocco.
 This is a narrow range of mountains and we soon drop into the gorge on the other side.
 It is here that we turn off into a wide valley towards Telouet where we stop to take a look at the Kasbah.
 This amazing fortress/palace was the stronghold of the Glaoui clan until the late fifties.
-From their mountain eyrie the tentacles of their power spread out, not only across Morocco but also shook European politics.
-On their downfall they were dispersed and the castle fell into disrepair.
+On their downfall they dispersed and the castle fell into disrepair.
 Consequently, we can now only look at this labyrinthine mass from the outside.
-From here we travel on to Anmiter where we have lunch before walking gently uphill for an hour to our riad through lush farm land of fruits, nuts and vegetables (our luggage will be transported to the village for us). *Riad*
+From here we travel on to Anmiter where we have lunch before walking gently uphill for an hour to our riad through lush farm land of fruits, nuts and vegetables (our luggage will be transported to the village for us). *Riad Bouchahoud*

 A moderate 6-hour loop through the Tizi'n'Ourghsan and back down the Ouarikt River to the village.
 Starting in the terraced fields of Ouarikt we climb up through the high summer pastures to reach the Col with fantastic views of the Ouarikt Gorge.
-After a relaxing lunch close to a waterfall we follow the river's route back to the village 6 hours walking, 17KM, Alt. gain/loss 600m. *Riad*
+After a relaxing lunch close to a waterfall we follow the river's route back to the village *Riad Bouchahoud*

-Leaving the riad and heading around the back of Mt n'Oughlagal (2600m), we are met with fantastic views of the valley before arriving back at the gite for lunch.
-In the afternoon there's time to take a stroll around the village.
+Leaving the riad and heading around the back of Mt n'Oughlagal (2600m), we are met with fantastic views of the valley before arriving back at the gite in time for a late lunch.
+The rest of the afternoon to explore the village, take a short a walk or relax with a book on the large terrace overlooking the Tijhza valley. *Riad Bouchahoud*

 A longer, harder day includes a visit to the beautiful Lake Tamda, strikingly azure against the stark white-rock scenery.
 This lake is almost a kilometre long, lying between the impressive peaks of Jebel Anghomar and Jebel Tamda.
 In the afternoon we retrace our steps to our start point.
+En route we pass our lunch stop, some clients may choose to rest here in the shade instead of undertaking the last few kilometres.
 If the leader feels that this walk is beyond the capabilities of the majority of the group, a shorter day along the same route will be planned.
 On our return we will visit the village hammam, built with money raised by Exodus clients.
-This is a truly authentic experience, and terrific fun.
+This is a truly authentic and enjoyable experience.
 It is very much a local hammam and you are likely to get the opportunity to mix with the villagers, which further adds to the experience.
-A standard treatment is included, but you will need to purchase a scrubber and soap for 20MAD (£1.50) plus customary tip of XX.
-Refreshed, we return to the riad for our final dinner in the mountains.
+A standard treatment is included, but you will need to purchase a scrubber and soap for 20MAD (£1.50) plus customary tip of 20MAD.
+Refreshed, we return to the riad for our final dinner in the mountains. *Riad Bouchahoud*

 We say goodbye to Tijhza and return to Marrakech by lunchtime leaving the afternoon free for more sightseeing such as Menara Gardens or some last minute shopping.
-Alternatively, you may decide to relax in the hotel and enjoy the swimming pool. * *
+Alternatively, you may decide to relax in the hotel and enjoy the swimming pool. *Hotel Gomassine or similar*

 For those on group flights, these depart Marrakech in the morning and arrive in the UK the same day.